jmeistrich/jmeistrich.github.io/_posts/travel/2013-12-06-work-or-vacation.md

 <li>You should enjoy your trip more.
 Come out to the pubs with us tonight.</li>
 </ul>

 Now they think my life is ridiculous and I have to defend myself.
-I need to come up with a better answer.
+I need tonight come up with a better answer.